marcopaspuel/azure-iac-linux-vm/README.md

 3. Log into the [Azure Portal](https://portal.azure.com)

 ### Installation & Configuration
+Note: To create a service principal (step 1), and the storage account(step 2) you need special permissions, and it needs to be done only once.
+If you don't have the required permissions please ask the sysadmin.
 #### 1. Create a Service Principal for Terraform
 Log into your Azure account
 ``` bash